Egors01/DuplexDiscovereR/README.md

 ## Installation

-To install this package, start R (version "4.4") and enter:
+To install this package, use R (version "4.4"):

 ```
 if (!require("BiocManager", quietly = TRUE))